Russia’s war on Ukraine can only be resolved through ‘diplomacy’, says Zelensky

 “This will be the critical next few weeks of the conflict,” said Mathieu Boulegue, an expert at London’s Chatham House think tank.
 “And it depends on how effective they are at conquering Severodonetsk and the lands across it.”

-As Ukraine’s eastern regions feel the full force of Russia’s brutal offensive, the loved ones of the Ukrainian fighters who defended the Azovstal steelworks have expressed concern about the fate of their family members after they were ordered to stand down.
+As Ukraine’s eastern regions feel the full force of Russia’s offensive, the loved ones of the Ukrainian fighters who defended the Azovstal steelworks have expressed concern about the fate of their family members after they were ordered to stand down.

 Speaking at a news conference in Istanbul, Turkey, Natalia Zarytska, wife to one of the Mariupol fighters who had surrendered, said she had not had contact with her husband other than a 10-minute message exchange via Telegram two days ago.